ashwanijanghu/FileOpener/README.md

 FileOpener plugin for Phonegap
 =============

-Simple plugin which allows you to open popular files (PDF, WORD, EXCEL, JPG, GIF, POWERPOINT, VIDEOS, MUSIC etc.) stored locally on your device with Phonegap for Android.
+Simple plugin which allows you to open popular files stored locally or in assets on your device with Phonegap for Android.

 Adding the Plugin to your project
 -----------